cipherstash/cipherstash-dynamodb/NOTES.md

 * Query ✅
 * Get ✅
 * Decryption ✅
-* Bug: queries only update on the second call
+* Bug: queries only update on the second call (I think the count is stale)
 * Delete?

 Stretch